danwing/referee/draft-wing-settle-referee.md

 ## Referee

-The Referee trust anchor function is implemented within any always-on device within the home (e.g., router, smart home hub, NAS).
-The Referee contains a database of local hostnames and their Referee public key fingerprints.
+The Referee trust anchor function is implemented within any always-on device within the local domain (e.g., router, smart home hub, NAS, or a virtualized CPE).
+The Referee runs HTTPS and serves files containing public key fingerprints indexed by each server's local domain name.

 The Referee on a local network is named "referee.internal", but that can be changed with autodiscovery (see {{discovery}}).

 Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server.
-For example to get public key fingerprint of a server named printer.internal,
+For example to get public key fingerprint of a server named printer-abcdef123.internal and a server named router.local, the following two GETs would be issued:

 ~~~~
+  GET /.well-known/referee/sha256/printer-abcdef123.internal HTTP/1.1
   GET /.well-known/referee/sha256/printer.internal HTTP/1.1
 ~~~~

-The public key fingerprint is SHA-256 of the server's public key returned as an octet-stream.
+The data returned is the SHA-256 fingerprint of the server's public key returned as an octet-stream.

 ## Servers